jorritmusto/DIS18_Projekektarbeit_Gruppe1/README.md

 ## Ideas for additions

 - The use of Neo4j can help visualize the RDF graphs.
 As visualization currently is really simple there's room for optimisation.
-- Inserting the quick statements in each luigi task will automate the whole process
+- The Luigi pipeline can handle the whole process automatically if the authentication will be handled properly.
+With this, the pipeline will handle everything from reading in the excel files to creating the quick statements.
-- providing an it_container in which credentials and env variables can be set, would make the process easier to handle
+- To create full automation, providing an it_container in which credentials and env variables can be set is necessary.
+Also, inserting the quick statements in each luigi task needs to be done for automation.
+- The modelling of the statements needs further adjustment in the future.

 ## Glossary